viktormax3/SMG-Riiv-to-WBFS/README.md

 	Queuing of games patch
 	Game patch queue
-	The configuration is applied by default, it is necessary to create a configuration menu German translation
+	German translation
 	Fix the English translation
 	Clean "bin" folder to reduce patcher size